 The Server Bitmap shows a picture of the server splash screen.
-To hide the picture, click the right mouse button over the picture, and then click on the "Hide" popup menu that appears or click on the PIC Bitmap icon on the toolbar.
+To hide the picture, click the right mouse button over the picture, and then click on the "Hide" popup menu that appears.

 LCD Display

 The LCD Display Pane shows the actual server LCD contents and a button to set the LCD contents on the server.
 If the server hardware does not support LCD, the pane does not display.